jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 find(step(moves(start)))
 {% endhighlight %}

 Another very concise program!
-Similar to Sebastian's solution in how it's using the position of the empty slot in the `moves` function.
+Similar to Sebastian's approach in how it's using the position of the empty slot in the `moves` function.
 The program does not preserve the configuration states however.